 CHASM: Crustaceans, Habitat And Sediment Movement.

-The Selsey fishermen are traditionally potters whose main catch is comprised of crab and lobster, while other species includes fin fish, whelks and cuttlefish according to season.
-The Selsey fishery was first recorded by Bede in 730AD and is of huge cultural significance locally.
+Many local fishermen are traditionally potters whose main catch is comprised of crab and lobster, while other species includes fin fish, whelks and cuttlefish according to season.
+The Selsey fishery in particular was first recorded by Bede in 730AD and is of huge cultural significance locally.

-Key observations by the fishery show that crab and lobster catches in the Selsey area have been greatly reduced recently, particularly lobster, while the amount of sediment on the seabed and rocks locally has increased.
-This means that compared with 30 years ago, the mooring ground for the Selsey fleet is now far shallower than it used to be, and as a consequence is moving alongshore.
+Key observations by fishermen show that crab and lobster catches on the Manhood Peninsula coast have been greatly reduced recently, particularly lobster, while the amount of sediment on the seabed and rocks locally has increased.

 Crabs and lobsters have a wide role to play economically and environmentally.
 They are ecosystem engineers, increasing biodiversity and plankton production in the ocean and helping to lock in atmospheric greenhouse gases and carbon.

 Their role in creating a resilient local economy is twofold, on one hand crabs and lobsters are a primary harvest for the fishery and bring in large returns considering the small size of the industry.
-On the other they help make the fishery a unique selling point for the visitor economy.
+On the other they help make the fishery a unique selling point for the visitor economy throughout the peninsula.